The Communist Manifesto

 Are we living under the Communist Manifesto?
 Have we implemented all of the planks of the Communist Manifesto?

 Are Americans practicing Communism?
 Have we implemented all of the planks of the Communist Manifesto?

 The Communist Manifesto suggests that we have implemented 7-1/2 of the Communist Manifesto in the U.S.

 Abraham Lincoln established income tax in 1861.
 Income tax was found to be unconstitutional because it was a direct tax not apportioned according to the population of each state.
 Lincoln's income tax was repealed in 1871.
 In 1913, the 16th amendment was ratified establishing the "heavy progressive income tax" that we have today.
 Woodrow Wilson was our president when this amendment was ratified.
 Although the Supreme Court has ruled that "nothing has changed" in the way people are taxed (i.e., direct taxes are unconstitutional), voluntary participation in paying income taxes is okay.
 As recently as 2010, Senator Harry Reid of Nevada reiterated that paying income taxes is voluntary.

-Declaration of Independence US Constitution Bill of Rights and Constitutional Amendments Mandated Vaccines Communist Manifesto Petition to Stop Mail-In Balloting Constitutionally of Mail-In Ballots Are Lock Downs Constitutional?
-Anchor Babies What's in Your Pocket?
-Enumerated Powers Act The Meaning of 'General Welfare Is Kamala Harris Eligible to be Vice President?
+Declaration of Independence US Constitution Bill of Rights and Constitutional Amendments Mandated Vaccines Communist Manifesto How the World Votes The History of Smartmatic and Dominion Voting Systems Constitutionally of Mail-In Ballots Petition to Stop Mail-In Balloting Are Lock Downs Constitutional?
+Anchor Babies Abraham Lincoln: The Great Emancipator or the Great Centralizer?
+What's in Your Pocket?
+The 12th Amendment Congressional Term Limits Enumerated Powers The Meaning of 'General Welfare Is Kamala Harris Eligible to be Vice President?
 Does Congress have the authority to lend or give money?
 Article Archives

 Support this Website